-By wisely leveraging organizations such as InTouch Health, Direct Relief and others, we have a unique opportunity to revolutionize global healthcare.
-InTouch Health has spent 15 years and many millions of dollars in developing a cloud-based network that is superior to anything else in the entire world.
+By wisely leveraging organizations such as InTouch Health, Direct Relief and others, WTI is in a unique position to revolutionize global healthcare.
+In particular, InTouch Health has spent 15 years and many millions of dollars in developing a cloud-based network that is superior to anything else in the entire world.
 The founders believe there is a social responsibility to use this preeminent technology to advance healthcare where it is needed most.
 With proven value in developed countries, it is imperative to provide the technology to the poorest countries of the world where the needs are far greater.

 One of WHO’s initiatives states,